conan-io/docs/knowledge/faq.rst

     fPIC=True
     shared=False

-    ERROR: Missing prebuilt package for 'zlib/1.2.11'
+    ERROR: Missing prebuilt package for 'zlib/1.2.11'.
+You can try:
+        - List all available packages using 'conan list {ref}:* -r=remote'
+        - Explain missing binaries: replace 'conan install ...' with 'conan graph explain ...'
-    Check the available packages using 'conan list zlib/1.2.11:* -r=remote' or try to build locally from sources using the '--build=zlib/1.2.11' argument
+        - Try to build locally from sources using the '--build=zlib/1.2.11' argument

     More Info at 'https://docs.conan.io/en/2/knowledge/faq.html#error-missing-prebuilt-package'